StateLibraryVictoria/bagit-workflow/README.md

 ### Trigger file handling

 Required metadata fields are configured in the `.env` file.
 See `env.example` for example fields.
+Additional fields can be included, but expects at least these.

 The `TriggerFile` class expects a `.ok` file submitted as a path.
 It performs basic validation checks:
 - Does the folder exist?